-Beware of Ointments for Catarrh that Contain Mercury. as mercury will surely destroy the sense of smell and completely derange the whole system when entering it through the mucous surfaces.
-Such articles should never be used except on prescriptions from repu-table physicians, as the damage they will table physicians, as the damage they will do is ten fold to the good you can possibly derive from them.
+suburnetta the mande Beware of Ointments for Catarra that Contain Mercury, Contain Mercury, as mercury will surely destroy the sense of smeil and completely derange the whole system when entering it through the mu-cous surfaces.
+Such articles should never be nsed except on prescriptions from repu-tode physicians, as the damage they will darks ten fold to the good you can possibly crive from them.
 Hall's Catarrh Cure, manufactured by F. J. Cheney & Co.
-Toledo, O., contains no mercury, and is taken inter-nally, acting directly upon the blood and mucous surfaces of the system.
+Toledo, O. contains no mercury, and is taken inter-nally, acting directly upon the blood and mucrous surfaces of the system.
 In buying Hall's Catarrh Cure be sure you get the genuine.
-It is taken internally and made in Toledo, O., by F. J. Cheney & Co.
-Testi-monials free. monials free.
-Sold by all Druggists, price 75c per bottle.
+It's taken internally and made in Toledo.
+0., by F. J. Cheney & Co.
+Testi-monials free. sold by all Druggists, price 75c per bottle.

 Her Inspiration.

 A writer in an English paper asserts that: "It was my good fortune to lunch in the company of several poets of fame and repute.
-There was present at this delectable and memorable banquet one of the most charming and witty American women that the world has ever known.
+There was pres-ent at this delectable and memorable banquet one of the most charming and witty American women that the world has ever known.
 The poets were recording various good stories, and one related a tale he had heard of Wordsworth, by one who had known him intimately.
 It seems that this bard was in the habit of writing at night and in the early morning, and that he used to rouse his wife about 4 o'clock and exclaim: 'Maria, get up!
-I have thought of a good word!"
+I have thought of a good word!'
 Whereupon his obedient helpmeet arose and recorded it on paper.
-About half an hour afterpitiless she could be.
-She disliked me ward a new inspiration would seize upon the poet and he would call out, 'Maria, get up!
+About half an hour after-ward a new inspiration would seize upon the poet and he would call out, 'Maria, get up!
 I've thought of a better word.'
-We listened to this story with admiration, but the bright-eyed American woman remarked, with a wave of feriority of my position to that of her red rose in her hand: 'Well, if he'd been my husband, I should have said, Wordsworth, get up!
-I've thought of a bad word!""
-Mrs. Winslow's Soothing Syrap For children teeching, softens thegums, reduces inflam mation, allays pain, cures wind colic.
+We listened to this story with admiration, but the bright-eyed American woman remarked, with a wave of red rose in her hand: 'Well, if he'd been my husband, I should have said, Wordsworth, get up!
+I've thought of a bad word!"
+Mrs. Winslow's Soothing Syrap For this ... on teeching, softens the guins, reduces inflam-mation, allays pain, cures wind colic.
 25 cents a bottle.
 He Met an Old Friend.

-"I cannot but admit my condition, ble little room in the upper story, like a your honor," said the dignified old genwild beast in its fury, vowing ventleman, who had been carried to the geance with a terrible earnestness that police station the night before in a frightened me even then.
-She loved me state of collapse, "but the circumstances arose from my meeting an old a thousand-fold worse than open insult friend of my younger days-an old to herself.
-It was a hard life, and grew friend from Kentucky."
-"I have the honor of being a Kenworse as I advanced toward maidentuckian," said his honor, "and I will hood.
-It was very injudicious, but nalet you go.
-By the way, who was the tural, that Aunt Marica should teach friend?
-He may be a friend of myme to look forward to some time in the The dignified old gentleman first got imself near the door and then said in Soft voice: "John Barleycorn." - Indianapolis Journal Hegeman's Camphor Ics with Glycerine, Cures Chapped Hands and Face, Tender or Sore Feet, Chilblains, Piles, &c.
-C. G. Ciark Co., New Haven, Ct.
-Tartar Medicine.
+"I cannot but admit my condition, your honor," said the dignified old gen-tleman, who had been carried to the police station the night before in a state of collapse, "but the circumstances arose from my meeting an old friend of my younger days-an old friend from Kentucky."
+"I have the honor of being a Kentuckian," said his honor, "and I will let you go.
+By the way, who was the old friend?
+He may be a friend of myself."
+The dignified old gentleman first got himself near the door and then said in a soft voice: "John Barleycorn." - Indianapolis Journal Hegeman's Camphor Ic- with Giycerine.
+Cures Chapped Hands and Face, Tender or Sore Feet, Childians, Piles, &c.
+C. G. Clark Co., New Haven, Ch Tartar Medicine.